Freepik Enterprise: how do I request SSO and what does the legal indemnification cover for AI-generated content?

 Steps:

-How does Enterprise legal indemnification for AI-generated content differ from other Freepik plans?
+What does legal indemnification for AI-generated content actually cover on Enterprise?

 Expanded Explanation: